lluisalemanypuig/elo-chess-tracker/README.md

 A small web page to keep track of Elo ratings of chess players of a club.

+_Note_: versions newer than 24.12 are not compatible with older versions.

 ## Install

 Now follow instructions to explain how to install the webpage.